SecretFoundation/SecretWiki/committees.md

 # Secret Foundation Committees

-We are collectively exploring ways for Secret Network participants to earn from value shared.
+We are collectively exploring ways for Secret Network participants **(Secret Agents)** to better coordinate and collaborate.
 This document is a work in progress toward defining the purpose, goals, responsibilities, and initiatives of each and every committee.

 ## Governance Committee